PlugnPay/shopping-cart-WooCommerce/woocommerce_ss2_module/plugnpay-ss2-payment-gateway-for-woocommerce/readme.txt

 Authorization Hash Key: If using this ability, enter the corresponding verification key from your PlugnPay account.

 Authorization Hash Fields: If using this ability, select a fieldset to validate upon & configure your PlugnPay account to match.

+Divert Currency: Use to enable/disable ability to redirect payments to a different gateway account for specific currency types.

+Divert Accounts: List currency code & username to divert specific payments to. [i.e. USD:username1,BBD:username2,CAD:username3]  Currency codes not listed will use default Gateway Account.
 ---------------------------------------------

-12. once completed. click on the 'Save Changes' button to make those adjustments active immediatly.
+12. once completed. click on the 'Save Changes' button to make those adjustments active immediately.

 == Frequently Asked Questions ==
 = Is SSL Required to use this plugin? =
 SSL is not required

-= Is 3D Secure availble for all merchants? =
+= Is 3D Secure available for all merchants? =
 No, merchants must have a supported 3D secure account pre-configured with us, before enabling this ability

 == Screenshots ==
 * None Available

 == Changelog ==
+= 1.1.7 =
+* Added Divert Currency ability
+* Minor bug fixes & code clean-up

 = 1.1.6 =
-* Added Authorization Verification Hash settings
+* Added Authorization Verification Hash setting
-* Cleaned up code related to settings usage
+* Minor code clean-up.
-* Added missing module description in WooCommerce payments section

 = 1.1.5 =
 * Added Cards Allowed setting